gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

-As soon as the new DTLS connection completes handshaking, the traffic is moved from the old one, then the procedure for closing the old DTLS connection is initiated.
+As soon as the new DTLS connection completes handshaking, the traffic is moved from the old one, then the procedure for closing the old DTLS connection is initiated, see {{remove-dtls-connection}}.

 ## Race Condition in Rekeying

 A race condition may happen when both peer experience local AGING event at the same time and start creation of a new DTLS connection.

-Since the criteria for calculating a new DCI is known and specified in {{add-dtls-connection}}, the peers will use the same DCI for identifying the new DTLS connection.
-Race condition will be solved by means of DTLS protocol.
+Since the criteria for calculating a new DCI is known and specified in
+{{add-dtls-connection}}, the peers will use the same DCI for identifying the new DTLS connection.
+And the race condition is solved as specified in {{add-dtls-connection}}.

 # PMTU Discovery Considerations

-If PMTU Discovery is enabled in the SCTP Host,
-DTLS in SCTP will let SCTP dealing with PMTU Discovery whereas DTLS will not influence it.
-SCTP will use  2<sup>14</sup> as maximum PMTU when running PMTUD, whereas DTLS will be set for a PMTU equal to  2<sup>14</sup> and PMTUD in DTLS will be disabled.
+Due to the DTLS record limitation for application data SCTP MUST use 2<sup>14</sup> as absolut maximum MTU when running PMTUD and using DTLS in SCTP as protection engine.

+The DTLS protection engine MUST provide its maximum overhead for DTLS records and authentication tags when protecting the SCTP payload.
+This so that SCTP PMTUD can take this into consideration and ensure that produced packets that are not PMTUD probes does not become oversized.
+This may require updating during the SCTP associations lifetime due to future handshakes affecting cipher suits, or changes to record layer configurations.

+DTLS protection engine is RECOMMENED to be provided with known path MTU from SCTP so that it can operate its signalling message safely.
+As the used MTU for the DTLS signalling will be DTLS responsibility.

+Note that this implies that DTLS protection engine is expected to accept application data payloads of potentially larger sizes than what it configured to use for messages the DTLS implementation generates itself for signalling.

 # Security Considerations